dragosdragan03/Load-Balancer/README.md

 - **`free_load_balancer`**: Frees all dynamically allocated memory used by the load balancer and its servers.

 ## Compilation and Execution

-1. **Compile the Project**: Ensure that all files are compiled together, linking the necessary headers.

    ```bash
    gcc -o load_balancer server.c load_balancer.c -I/path/to/headers